 As an employee of the Fullerton School District you should be absent only when absolutely necessary and should arrange with your supervisor, in advance, all planned absences, including reporting to work late or leaving work early.
 Report to your supervisor as promptly as possible if a tardiness or absence is unplanned.
 Excessive use of sick and/or unpaid leave negatively impacts the work site and can result in disciplinary action.
 If it should be necessary for you to be absent from your duties, you are required to notify your supervisor of the reason for your absence and duration.
-Such notice should be given as soon as possible, but no later than the start of your work site you are to notify your supervisor as soon as possible, but no later than the start of your work site you are to notify your supervisor as soon as possible, but no later than the workday preceding your return.
+Such notice should be given as soon as possible, but no later than the start of your shift on the day of the absence.
+Forms to report your absences are provided at all work sites.
+When you are able to return to your work site you are to notify your supervisor as soon as possible, but no later than the workday preceding your return.
 Failure to provide notification of your return may result in an unpaid day if a substitute has been assigned.
 You may be required to provide a doctor's certification that you are able to return to work following an absence for medical reasons.